Faares/Curated/README.md

 # Curated: The List of Clear Knowledge.
 As the title says! recently, I get deep into special areas, and references became increasingly "dirty".
 So, here I'm setting the top-ranked and clear references.
 Classified by specialty.

-### Important notes:
+> [!IMPORTANT] Hello
 * The list contains resources written in non-English languages.
 You can figure it out by **in LANG** before it.
 * This list is not for school students! usually, these references need prerequisites to understand.

 > *22 / Jul / 2023:* I uploaded some references [here](https://storage.faares.com/).
 Consider it as a backup.

 ## Contribution
+Feel free to send [pull request](https://github.com/Faares/Curated) if and only if the reference satisfies these criteria:
+* You read it or at least skimmed it, and have the required background[^1] to recommend it as a *clear* reference.
+* Known to have an impact or a breakthrough in its field of knowledge.
+* Technical or discuss a technical subject in an intuitive way, not "Basic", "Best Seller" or "Sci-Pop"..etc.
+* If can be abused[^2], clean it as possible.
+Don't forget to declare the *DISCLAIMER*.
+* Generally, we don't prefer lecture notes.
+However, sometimes they are *clean*, *clear*, *deep* and *organized*.

-Feel free to send [PR](https://github.com/Faares/Curated).
-Here is what we need in case you want to know:
+Also, here is what we need in case you want to know:
+* We are open to all fields, especially medicine currently.
-* Prerequisite road map.
+* Prerequisite roadmap.

 ## Table of Content
 - [Mathematics](#mathematics)